-This May 2014 Lewis M. Branscomb Forum brought together experts, advocates, and engaged citizens to explore how science can help advance healthier food environments for communities throughout the nation.
+This May 2014 Lewis M. Branscomb Forum brought together experts, advocates, and engaged community members to explore how science can help advance healthier food environments for communities throughout the nation.

 About the forum

 While we work to help shape the national movement towards a healthier, safer, and more sustainable food system, some states and localities have already started to lead the charge.
 It is time for effective local efforts to be recognized and replicated, and for scientists and other experts to become more active and valued partners in advancing the movement toward a healthier food system.